geode-lang/geode/readme.md

 Once you have the dependencies setup, building is easy:

-First you need to build the llvm bindings
+First you need to build the llvm bindings.
+This can take some time depending on the speed of your machine.
+Luckly this doesn't need to be done on every build.

 ```
 $ git clone https://github.com/go-llvm/llvm.git $GOPATH/src/github.com/go-llvm/llvm